Skip to Content

 Walking on the lovely stone work track near Dixon’s Kingdom

 The route from the Walls of Jerusalem car park to Dixon’s Kingdom is definitely the most popular way to hike in Tasmania’s Walls of Jerusalem National Park.
-However, lots of other routes are possible.
+However, making a circuit via Lake Adelaide is also a good option.

 Camping in Walls of Jerusalem National Park